Querying History

 For every table in the database, Dolt also provides a set of system tables that you can query to see past values of rows, diffs between revisions, and more.

-the dolt_history tables provide a row for every revision of a row in a table.
+tables provide a row for every revision of a row in a table.

 SELECT * FROM dolt_history_mytable